cmheubusch/cmheubusch.github.io/about.md

 ### On a Personal Note: My Hobbies & Dreams for the Future

 Though free time is precious and COVID-19 has limited society's movement, I have been steadily compiling my "travel wish list".
-(A somewhat less morbid-sounding "bucket list"!)
-Over the past several years, I've been on a tour of northern India and gone campervanning in Iceland - but my desire to see the world keeps growing, along with my desire to dive more deeply into nature.
+(A somewhat less morbid alternative to the so-called "bucket list"!)
+Over the past several years, I've been on a tour of northern India, gone campervanning in Iceland, resided in London for a month - but my desire to see the world keeps growing, along with my desire to dive more deeply into nature.

 ![Old Delhi, India, August 2016.](/images/old%20delhi%202016.png)